angoca/BenchmarkSQL-4/docs/HOW-TO-RUN.md

 Instructions for running BenchmarkSQL
 -------------------------------------

-Depending on the DBMS, you need to modify a set of files to configure the connection properties and the environment.
+Depending on the RDBMS, you need to modify a set of files to configure the connection properties and the environment.

-There is a file in the root directory for each DBMS that describes the details to configure and execute BenchmarkSQL.
+There is a file in the docs directory for each RDBMS that describes the details to configure and execute BenchmarkSQL.

-These are the global steps for any DBMS.
+These are the global steps for any RDBMS.

 # Requirements

-* JDK8 is required.
+* JDK7 or higher is required.
+* Maven to builds the sources.
-* Driver to access the database.
+* Access to the RDBMS to test.

 ## Compile the BenchmarkSQL source code

 This is a one-time step, to generate the jar file to execute BenchmarkSQL.
+This is done with Maven:

+    mvn

-# Create a database and the credentials to access
+## Create a database and the credentials to access

 In this step the database is created in the DMBS and a set of credentials are generated.